REV Group

-REV Group, Inc. (formerly Allied Specialty Vehicles) is an American manufacturer of specialty vehicles including ambulances, buses, firefighting apparatus, and recreational vehicles among others.
+REV Group, Inc. (formerly Allied Specialty Vehicles) is an American manufacturer of ambulances, buses, commercial vehicle, firefighting vehicles, recreational vehicles and other specialty vehicles, as well as aftermarket parts and services.
+It provides vehicles and services for public fire departments and emergency services, as well as commercial infrastructure and leisure vehicles for consumers.

+Founded in 2010, the company encompasses 24 brands.
+It went public in January 2017 and is listed as REVG on the New York Stock Exchange.

 History

-Allied Specialty Vehicles was formed in 2010 from the merger of four companies owned by American Industrial Partners: Collins Industries, E-One, Halcore Group, and Fleetwood Enterprises.
+Allied Specialty Vehicles was formed in 2010 from the merger of four companies owned by American Industrial Partners: Collins Industries, E-ONE, Halcore Group, and Fleetwood Enterprises.
+Allied Specialty Vehicles changed its name to REV Group in November 2015 In January 2017, the company went public with ticker symbol REVG.